Seneral/UndoPro/README.md

 In case it messes up the tracking, your records are offset by a small amount (actions are executed one or two records after/before).
 There is currently no such situation known fortunately but I take no liability for any failures!
 If you manage to break it please notify me about it and provide me with information of what you've done (through issues) and I try to fix this:)

+##API
+The API for developers is very simple.
+Add the UndoPro dependency and then use UndoProManager to interact with the system.
+Important elements:
+- RecordOpterationAndPerform - Accepts the actions for undo/redo along with a label and adds them as a record.
+Additionally it will perform the redo action.
+- RecordOperation (2 overloads) - Accepts the actions for undo/redo along with a label and adds them as a record.
+Use if you already manually performed the action
+- OnUndoPerformed Callback - called when undo was performed.
+Passes all undone records, which can be multiple if they were grouped.
+- OnRedoPerformed Callback - called when redo was performed.
+Passes all redone records, which can be multiple if they were grouped.
+- OnAddUndoRecord Callback - called when a record was added, both from UndoPro and the default system.
+Passes it's name and whether it is considered 'important' (Some records clear the redo stack when added, some, like the Selection Change, do not).
+This could also relate to whether the record added is included in the last group of record or if it opened a new group (uncertain).
+- EnableUndoPro/DisableUndoPro - toggle the state of the system.
+Not recommended to disable as it will simply create a hole in the record and mess up previous records!

+Recommendation: If you calculated something or performed any operation with an intermediate result, it is very easy to set this up provided the result is serializable.
+Instead of recalculating in the undo/redo actions just set the previous serializable result in the undo action and the new one in the redo action.
+Done!

 ##Author and License
 This extension was created by [Seneral](https://community.unity.com/t5/user/viewprofilepage/user-id/615187) and is published under the GNU license (further specified in LICENSE.md)